My cat has a lengthy history of bringing me "gifts."

 camomon grabs still images from the webcam at ≈10Hz.

-The webcam, of course, provides color video, but camomon only
+It's a color webcam, of course, but camomon only uses

-For efficiency, ρ is computed on a sparse subset of pixels
+For efficiency, it only uses a sparse subset of pixels within

 computations.